mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ## Deactivate a channel surface {#deactivate-preset}

 To make an **[!UICONTROL Active]** channel surface unavailable to create new messages, you can deactivate it.
-However, the published messages using this surface will not be affected and will continue working.
+However, journeys' messages currently using this surface will not be affected and will continue working.

 >[!NOTE]
 >